 vegetables contain some carbohydrates.

 Fruit can provide energy, vitamins, minerals, and fiber.
 How and when to eat fruit

-or drink fruit juices for a person with diabetes is very specific to that individual.
+or drink fruit juices for a person with diabetes is very specific to that person.

 Certain fruits can affect blood sugar levels.
-A person may need to experiment with
+You may need to experiment with various

-various fruits to determine how fruit affects his or her body through regular blood
+fruits to determine how fruit affects your blood sugar.

 Milk and yogurt